typedb/typedb/client-nodejs/README.md

 const session = client.session("keyspace");
 ```

-As specified above, Grakn's default gRPC port is `48555`.
-The port `4567` (previously used as the default REST endpoint) is deprecated for clients.

 We can also pass the credentials, as specified when [configuring authentication via Grakn Console](http://dev.grakn.ai/docs/management/users), into the initial constructor as a Javascript object.

 ```javascript